Are you stressed with the increasing workload of teaching?

 Are you approaching retirement, but can't afford to leave yet?

-If the answer is yes, you're not alone.
-But what other choice do you have?
+If the answer is yes, then you're not alone.

 Many experienced teachers in New Zealand are thinking of leaving.
 Earlier this year Stuff reported teachers opting out of full-time work because they are feeling burnt out by increasing workloads.

 The results expected from the community, the Government and society as a whole heaps constant pressure on top of doing whats best for the children.
 In my case, the leadership in the school and internal relationships with colleagues were becoming intolerable.
 Staff morale was low.
-Unfortunately, things got personal and I had got to a stage where I could only sustain that for so long.
+Unfortunately, things got personal and I got to a stage where I felt this could only be sustained for so long.

 I don't know how it is for you.
 Honestly, I'm not even sure how you got to be reading this.
 But for me...I couldn't remember what "a life" was anymore.
 I was looking for freedom.
 I was looking for fullfilment in my work.
 I was looking for fun.
 I was looking for more money than to just barely pay the bills and I wanted to get up in the mornings feeling happy with life.